 7. Exploring: Pretty much every day in the afternoon I go walking around the city of Cuenca with some friends.
 I really like finding new places to go and I am becoming very familiar with the city.
 I’m usually the one that is leading the way and knows where to go without getting lost.

-6. Cheap food: Eating out at a nice place really only costs $4-$8 per person including tip.
-During breaks in class a lot of us go get a hot dog and fries for just 80 cents, and bottled water is usually around 30 cents.
+6. Cheap food: Eating out at a nice place really only costs $4-$8 per person (including tip).
+Also, during breaks in class a lot of us go get a hot dog and fries for just 80 cents, and bottled water is usually around 30 cents.

 5. Learning about a different culture: Not only have I never been out of the United States before this trip, but I knew practically nothing about Latin America beforehand.
-It’s fantastic to get a new perspective on the way we live.
+It’s fantastic to learn how others live, as well as get a new perspective on the way we live.

 4. Mountains: Coming from the flat landscape of Illinois makes the impact of the mountains that much more special.
 It’s mind boggling how beautiful it is wherever we are traveling.

 1. New experiences: It’s so obviously different here from anything I have ever known, and trying new things is one of my favorite activities.
-I have climbed mountains, gotten soaked by waterfalls, eaten guinea pig, began learning a new language, met many new people, and so many more things to which I can say, “I’ve done that!”
+I have climbed mountains, gotten soaked by waterfalls, eaten guinea pig (a delicacy in South American culture), began learning a new language, met many new people, and so many more things to which I can say, “I’ve done that!”